bruno-lang/alma/README.md

 selection.

-References can always be resolved before a grammar is actually used to control a parser so in practice they might just be used to initially describe recursion and reuse in a grammar through instructions.
-In a actual grammar instance (in its runtime representation) they might not appear any longer.
-But this can be implemented either way.
+References can always be resolved before a grammar is actually used to control a parser.
+In practice they might just be used to initially describe recursion and reuse in a grammar through a instruction.
+Later on they might not appear any longer in an actual grammar instance (the runtime representation) as they have been substituted with the actual referenced rule.
+However, this can be implemented either way.

-_Instruction pseudo-code (during parsing):_
+_Instruction pseudo-code (when resolved during parsing):_

 		referenced-instruction = context resolve reference-name
 		continue at referenced-instruction exec (input, position)